manulauria/GettingCleaningData/codebook.md

 - data/UCI HAR Dataset/features.txt
 - data/UCI HAR Dataset/features_info.txt
 - data/UCI HAR Dataset/README.txt
+These files have been added here and re-submitted for the sake of completeness, and also since they describe the units etc for all the measurements.
+The README.txt file has been renamed origREADME.txt to avoid a clash with the README.md here.
 (we are assuming a directory called "data/UCI HAR Dataset" exists)

 The original data was in two directories